Astrid Fehling, Academic Director

 Dr. S. David Dvorak, Lecturer on Hydrogen Fuel Cells and Alternative Energy

 Dr. Dvorak is a professor of mechanical engineering technology at the University of Maine and coordinator of the Fuel Cell Systems and Hydrogen Specialization at RES, the School for Renewable Energy Sciences in Akureyri, Iceland.
 A Fulbright Scholar, Dr. Dvorak has worked with fuel cell projects in Europe and the USA.
 He received bachelor’s and master’s degrees in mechanical engineering from the University of Illinois at Urbana-Champaign in 1981 and 1982 respectively, and a PhD in physics from the University of Maine in 1998.
-From 2000 to 2007 he served as director of the University of Maine School of Engineering Technology.
-Dr. Dvorak is also a licensed professional engineer and began working on alternative energy applications over 20 years ago, investigating the use of biomass-derived fuels for industrial gas turbines at GE Aircraft Engines in Cincinnati, Ohio.
+From 2000 to 2007 he served as director of the University of Maine’s School of Engineering Technology.
+Dr. Dvorak is also a licensed professional engineer and began working on alternative energy applications more than 20 years ago, investigating the use of biomass-derived fuels for industrial gas turbines at GE Aircraft Engines in Cincinnati, Ohio.
 Dr. Dvorak’s current interests include fuel cell applications using liquid renewable fuels, control of fuel cell power systems, and innovative polymer electrolyte fuel cell membranes.

 Dr. Jónas Eliasson, Lecturer on Hydropower